 Many times you’ll notice “Best Offer Accepted” with the original price struck out. eBay doesn’t reveal the exact price that was accepted, but you can get a good idea if you look at the price above and below the tee in question.
 Since you’ve specified results in order of value, the best-offer t-shirt sold for an amount somewhere in between.

 Given Led Zeppelin tees have been fetching small fortunes in recent years, let’s pretend Grandpappy had a whole lotta love for Zep.
 We’ll use them as our sold-item search example.

-Examining the search results above, we know the 1975 dated
+Examining the search results above, we know the 1975

 $489.00 Zeppelin tee actually fetched between $205.49 and $300.
-These search results are a solid start for appraisal because they’re a mix of fixed and auction prices.
+These search results are a solid start for an appraisal because they’re a mix of fixed and auction prices.

-In most cases auctions come in lower than market value.
+In most cases, auctions come in lower than market value.
 Fixed prices are typically inflated, especially with a “Make Offer” button usually attached to each listing.

 Let’s say Gramps had that same white 1975 Zep print.
 Can you safely say it’s worth $250?
 Not always.
 There are a number of variables that can positively or negatively affect the value of your garment.
 So let’s make sure you’re not asking too much – or worse – too little.
 That’s what I’ll discuss next.

-Like most collectibles, condition is a prime factor.
-But t-shirts are different than comic books because in the comic niche, condition reigns supreme.
-The better condition the book, the higher the value, no exceptions.
+Like most collectibles, the condition is a prime factor.
+But t-shirts are different than comic books because, in the comic niche, condition reigns supreme.
+The better condition of the book, the higher the value, no exceptions.
 You don’t get any points in the comic value department if the copy has obviously been read and has some character.
 Wait, you actually read the comic book?!
 You fool!
 They should always be placed in a vacuum-sealed Mylar bag directly from the printing press and immediately sent to be graded and encapsulated in plastic.